07947613070

 On the Move in the Bridal Car

-If the bride arrives at the ceremony in a Rolls-Royce or other vintage/classic car, it’s a shame not to utilise the vehicle later on so that the Groom can enjoy it too.
+If the bride arrives at the ceremony in a Rolls-Royce or other vintage/classic car, it’s a shame not to use the vehicle later on so that the Groom can enjoy it too.
 Many couples hire their wedding car to stay with them until they reach the reception venue and then allow time for a few portraits with it too.

 Bride and groom in back of vintage car after their wedding ceremony